oliviaguest/gini/README.md

 ```

 ##Input Assumptions
 The Gini calculation by definition requires non-zero positive (ascending-order) sorted values within a 1d vector.
-This is dealt with within ```gini()```.
-So these four assumptions can be violated, as they controlled for:
+This is dealt with within ```gini()``` (see: https://github.com/oliviaguest/gini/blob/master/gini.py).
+So these four assumptions can be violated, as they are controlled for:
 ```python
 def gini(array):
     """Calculate the Gini coefficient of a numpy array."""